Eighties Cover Songs, Songs Beginning with I

 two of the more talented and sexy men that ever lived and two different yet equally good versions of a great song.

-"I Know What Boys Like", Originally by The Waitresses , Remade by The Party
+The Waitresses , Remade by

 It is a bit more moderen.
 The woman singing realy makes her sound like a tease... but it is a fun remix of the song!
 It is off The Party's Second album... " in the mean time inbetween time" Sorry the album is out of print now!